 Address the head of the relevant faculty by their proper title and surname.
 Don’t waste time, start your cover letter by clearly identifying the academic advisor post you want to take.
 Right away introduce the biggest reason someone might have for employing you.

 What are the two biggest metrics for an academic advisor?
-GPAs and retention rates.
+Grades and retention rates.
 They both equal money and prestige for the university.
 This is why you should lead with them.
 Wanting to help students is noble, but it’s not the students deciding to hire you.

 You can just replace the [blanks] with your information: